CodecoolGlobal/tech-interview-workbook-markveszelka/docs/web/module_web.md

 console.log(ingredientsListCopy);
 // ["noodles",{"list":["eggs","flour","water"]}]

-// DEEP COPY With structureClone()
+// DEEP COPY With structuredClone()
 // Create an object with a value and a circular reference to itself. const original = {name: "MDN"};
 original.itself = original;